 All the major car manufacturers have garages and service stations in France, which can help if you run into mechanical difficulties.
 You’ll find them listed in the Yellow Pages of the phone book under “Garages d’automobiles”; for breakdowns, look under “Dépannages”.
 If you have an accident or theft, contact the local police – and keep a copy of their report in order to file an insurance claim.
 Within Europe, most car insurance policies cover taking your car to France; check with your insurer.
 However, you’re advised to take out extra cover for motoring assistance in case your car breaks down.

 Note that petrol stations in rural areas tend to be few and far between, and those that do exist usually open only during normal shop hours – don’t count on being able to buy petrol at night and on Sunday.
-Some stations are equipped with automated 24-hour pumps, but many of these only accept French bank cards.
+Thankfully, some stations are equipped with automated 24-hour pumps.
 Most sell unleaded (sans plomb), and diesel (gazole or gasoil); some also sell LPG and an increasing number are selling SP95-E10, a form of unleaded which includes 10 percent ethanol.
 Not all cars can run on this, so check with the manufacturer before using it.

 Rules of the road

 Since the French drive on the right, drivers of right-hand-drive cars must adjust their headlights to dip to the right.
 This is most easily done by sticking on glare deflectors, which can be bought at most motor accessory shops, at the Channel ferry ports or the Eurostar terminal and on the ferries.
 It’s more complicated if your car is fitted with High-Intensity Discharge (HID) or halogen-type lights; check with your dealer about how to adjust these well in advance.
 Dipped headlights must be used in poor daytime visibility.